Fixed providers of common-carrier services other than VoIP

 Foreign ownership restrictions - RF licences

-- Common-carrier RF licence controlled by a foreign investor: section 310(b)(3) prohibits direct, controlling ownership in the licensee in excess of 20 per cent.
-For controlling investments that result in aggregate direct and indirect foreign ownership in a licensee in excess of 25 per cent, the FCC requires that the licensee first obtain a declaratory ruling finding that such foreign ownership would serve the public interest.
+- pursuant to Section 310(b)(4), parties to foreign investment that results in aggregate direct and indirect foreign ownership in a RF licence in excess of 25 per cent statutory threshold must first obtain a declaratory ruling finding that such foreign ownership would serve the public interest.

 Regardless of whether the foreign investor would control or not control the common-carrier RF licence, the FCC presumes that aggregate foreign ownership of up to 100 per cent serves the public interest, a presumption that applied only to investors from WTO member countries prior to August 2013.